About us

 Frequently Asked Questions

-Yes, you can apply spacing to a JPG image using various online tools.
-These tools allow you to adjust the layout visually by dragging elements to create the desired spacing effect.
+Yes, you can apply spacing to a JPG image using various online tools that let you visually adjust the layout by dragging elements.

-To adjust spacing in JPG images online, upload the image to an annotation tool that supports layout adjustments.
-Use drag-and-drop features to modify spacing easily around text and elements.
+Upload the image to an annotation tool that supports layout adjustments.
+Use drag-and-drop features to modify spacing around text and elements.

-Yes, you can add spacing to JPG images in HTML using CSS.
-Utilize margin and padding properties in your stylesheet to create the desired spacing around your images.
+Yes, use CSS in HTML to add spacing to JPG images.
+Apply margin and padding properties in your stylesheet for desired spacing.

-While JavaScript itself doesn't directly apply spacing, you can use it in conjunction with CSS to dynamically modify spacing attributes like margin and padding for JPG images on a webpage.
+JavaScript can work with CSS to dynamically modify spacing attributes like margin and padding for JPG images on a webpage.

-Yes, Photoshop provides tools to adjust spacing by resizing the canvas or using guides and grids to position elements with precise spacing.
+Yes, Photoshop offers tools to adjust spacing by resizing the canvas or using guides and grids for precise element positioning.

-Using apps that support image editing on iPad, like Procreate, you can drag and resize elements to adjust spacing directly on your JPG images.
+Use apps like Procreate that support image editing on iPad to drag and resize elements directly on your JPG images for spacing.

-Yes, our online tool is accessible via browsers on Windows 10.
-Use it to upload your JPG images and adjust spacing without special software.
+Yes, our online tool is accessible via browsers on Windows 10 for JPG image uploads and spacing adjustments without special software.

-Yes, the maximum file size for uploads is 100 MB per JPG file.
-Ensure your file is within this limit to use the annotation tool effectively.
+Yes, the maximum file size allowed is 100 MB per JPG file.
+Keep within this limit to use the annotation tool effectively.

-No, the tool processes one JPG file at a time.
-Complete your edits on one image before moving on to the next one for consistent adjustments.
+No, process one JPG file at a time.
+Finish editing one image before moving on to another for consistent adjustments.

-No, this tool is designed for use on desktop browsers.
-For editing on mobile devices, consider using compatible apps designed for mobile platforms.
+No, it's designed for desktop browsers.
+For mobile devices, use compatible apps tailored for mobile platforms.

-No, the tool doesn't support text extraction from images.
-Use a dedicated OCR tool if you need to convert image text into editable form.
+No, text extraction isn't supported.
+Use a dedicated OCR tool to convert image text into editable form if needed.

-No, the tool doesn't support real-time collaboration.
-Annotate and save your changes independently.
-For collaboration, share the final output afterward.
+No, real-time collaboration isn’t supported.
+Annotate and save changes independently, then share the final output afterward.